KyoriPowered/adventure/README.md

 See the [documentation](https://docs.adventure.kyori.net/minimessage.html) for usage and dependency information for this project and the main `adventure` library.

+You might also be interested in the web viewer! https://webui.adventure.kyori.net/

 ### Contributing

 We appreciate contributions of any type.
 For any new features or typo-fix/style changes, please open an issue or come talk to us in our [Discord] first so we make sure you're going in the right direction for the project.